chuckcscccl/rustlr/chapter4.md

 Expr --> Expr:[a] + Expr:[b] {Plus(a,b)}
 ```

 Recall from [Chapter 2][chap2] that a label of the form `[a]`means that the semantic value associated with the symbol is enclosed in an [LBox][2].
 However, there are cases where one might want to override the automatically generated action, as for the rule `Expr --> ( Expr )`.
 The parentheses are of no use at the abstract syntax level and the most appropriate action would be to return the same value as the expression on the right-hand side.
 The automatically generated action would have created an additional LBox.
 It is also possible to override the automatic generation of the type of a grammar symbol.
 In case of ES, the labels 'nil' and 'cons' are sufficient for rustlr to create a linked-list data structure.
-However, the right-recursive grammar rule is not optimal for LR parsing.
+However, the right-recursive grammar rule is slightly non-optimal for LR parsing (the parse stack grows until the last element of the list before ES-reductions take place).
 One might wish to use a left-recursive rule and a Rust vector to represent a sequence of expressions.
 This can be done by making the following changes to the grammar.
 First, change the declaration of the non-terminal symbol `ES` as follows:

 ```
 nonterminal ES Vec<LBox<Expr<'lt>>>